Hidden Food Allergies and Lyme Disease

 Common symptoms of a food allergy include hives, itching, swelling, difficulty breathing, wheezing, nausea, vomiting, abdominal pain, and, in severe cases, anaphylaxis.

+• Food allergies are typically diagnosed through a combination of medical history, physical examination, and specific allergy tests such as skin prick tests, blood tests (specific IgE), and oral food challenges.
 Food allergies are typically diagnosed through a combination of medical history, physical examination, and specific allergy tests such as skin prick tests, blood tests (specific IgE), and oral food challenges.

 It's important to consult with a healthcare professional for accurate diagnosis, proper management, and guidance regarding food sensitivities, food allergies, and testing options.